guilatrova/school-api/README.md

 | Module | Description |
 |---|---|
 | People | Manages Student and Teacher
-| Classes | Manages classes like which student is coursing which class, and which teacher teaches which class
+| Classes | Manages classes like which student is taking which class, and which teacher teaches which class
 | Quizzes | Manages quizzes, assignments and grades